 As a company begins to build a remote work team across multiple geographic regions, one central issue is how to pay remote workers.
 A remote work team might have members that are all in several different countries, which presents a challenge in running payroll.
 Various alternatives are depending on the worker’s location; including remote payroll tools, payment to a local partner or outsourcing payroll to a third party ‘employer of record’ such as a GEO service.

 Several factors will guide a company in selecting a method of paying remote workers.
 If the remote worker is a contractor, payment is simpler because there are no withholding or tax obligations for the company.
 Employees will require withholding from payroll, depending on residency and payroll location.
 An employee in another country may require a company to either outsource or run a local payroll, unless a remote payroll is permitted under local laws.

 - All About Accounting Software for SaaS

-For most remote workers, there are four payment solutions that are available, assuming that the company does not have a subsidiary or office in the worker’s location.
-It is not really feasible to set up an office where every remote team member is located, so one of these four solutions will be easier and more cost-effective.
+To pay remote workers, four payment solutions are available, assuming that the company does not have a subsidiary or office in the worker’s location.
+It is not feasible to set up an office where every remote team member is located, so one of these four solutions will be easier and more cost-effective.

 Remote employees can be paid via the company’s home country payroll under certain circumstances.
 Some countries do not allow remote payrolls from a foreign company, but there may be specific laws that permit it as long as the company registers the employee.
 In that case, payment can be made to the employee while complying with host country withholding requirements.